MirceaKitsune/python_raytracer/README.md

   - `absorption`: The ability of this material to absorb color, 0 acts as a perfect mirror while 1 is a perfect absorbant.
 Controls both transparency and metalicity: Use with an `ior` under 0.5 to get a transparent surface and over 0.5 for a metallic one.
 If solid use 1 for plastic, 0.5 for metal, 0 for a mirror... if transparent try 1 for painted glass or 0.25 for fog.
   - `ior`: Amount by which light rays are reflected by or pass through the surface.
 This isn't an accurate IOR value and named that way for familiarity, it multiplies how much the ray is reflected and acts as the real controller for determining translucency.
 If the material represents an opaque surface this should be 1 for accurate ray bounces, lower slightly to simulate anisotropy... a value close to 0.5 can be used to send rays inward and encourage subsurface scattering... if transparent it should be well below 0.5 to send light rays through, use a low value to simulate IOR or 0 to leave ray velocity unchanged.
   - `energy`: How much energy this material emits.
 Use 0 for normal surfaces and increase for voxels that emit light.
 A flame should be roughly 0.25, a standard light bulb 0.5 or lower, the sun should be 1.
   - `solid`: Physics property.
-If true this voxel collides with voxels in other objects.
+If true this voxel is checked during physics interactions and collides with voxels in other objects.

 Note: The number of hits accounted for by the raytracer increases with `ior`, a value of 0 doesn't count as a hit while 1 is a full hit.
 Low reflectivity reduces bounce based ray termination controlled by the `terminate_hits` setting, making rays live longer which may degrade performance if a ray gets stuck bouncing inside a solid.
 An `ior` of 0 can be used to make volumetric fog, but since fog voxels are processed without reducing ray life this should be done sparingly to avoid performance loss.